UkiDLucas/MarketIndicators.jl/README.md

 We will assign "[Rata Die](https://en.wikipedia.org/wiki/Rata_Die)", or the "days since the first day" in our data.

-I am using the first day of available data and not some other major date, such as start of the New York Stock Exchange in 1800s as the numbers would be huge and there would be no useful data anyway.
+I am using the first day of available data and not some other major date, such as founding of the New York Stock Exchange in 1800s as that numbers would be huge and there would be no useful early data anyway.

 ```julia